matisspetersons-sx/SteelAxis/docs/en-1090-compliance/en-1090-requirements.md

 ## Conclusion

-This comprehensive EN 1090 implementation guide provides the complete framework for ensuring your Manimp platform meets all European steel construction standards.
+This comprehensive EN 1090 implementation guide provides the complete framework for ensuring your SteelAxis platform meets all European steel construction standards.
 The implementation should be done in phases, starting with the foundational elements and progressing to the advanced compliance features.

 ### Key Success Factors:
 1. **Proper execution class implementation** with subscription tier alignment